 With a diversity of perspectives and experience, we may find ourselves in disagreement and/or debate with one another.
 As such, it is important that we agree to conduct ourselves in a professional manner and that we work together to foster and preserve a virtual classroom environment in which we can respectfully discuss and deliberate controversial questions.
-I encourage you to confidently exercise your right to free speech-bearing in mind, of course, that you will be expected to craft and defend arguments that support your position.
+We encourage you to confidently exercise your right to free speech-bearing in mind, of course, that you will be expected to craft and defend arguments that support your position.
 Keep in mind, that free speech has its limit and this course is NOT the space for hate speech, harassment, and derogatory language.
-I will make every reasonable attempt to create an atmosphere in which each student feels comfortable voicing their argument without fear of being personally attacked, mocked, demeaned, or devalued.
+We will strive to create an atmosphere in which students feel comfortable voicing their argument without fear of being personally attacked, mocked, demeaned, or devalued.

 Any behavior (including harassment, sexual harassment, and racially and/or culturally derogatory language) that threatens this atmosphere will not be tolerated.
-Please alert me immediately if you feel threatened, dismissed, or silenced at any point during our semester together and/or if your engagement in discussion has been in some way hindered by the learning environment.
+Please alert us immediately if you feel threatened, dismissed, or silenced at any point during our semester together and/or if your engagement in discussion has been in some way hindered by the learning environment.